joffrey-bion/krossbow/README.md

  Spring's SockJSClient on JVM, and npm `sockjs-client` for JavaScript (NodeJS and browser).
 - `krossbow-websocket-spring`: a JVM 8+ implementation of the web socket API using Spring's WebSocketClient.
 Provides both a normal WebSocket client and a SockJS one.
+- `krossbow-websocket-okhttp`: a JVM implementation of the web socket API using OkHttp's WebSocketClient.